A Guide to Getting Court Ordered Rehab for a Loved One

 Emergency Involuntary Treatment

 Some jurisdictions allow you to commit your loved one to a drug rehab center involuntarily using an emergency court order.
 For instance, Massachusetts has a law called Section 35 that allows relatives, law enforcement officers, doctors, and other select parties to check people into rehab without their consent.
-This would require you to fill out an official order of commitment form, and wait for the court to review your loved one’s case and determine whether they need rehab.
+This would require you to fill out an official order of commitment form and wait for the court to review your loved one’s case to determine whether they need rehab.
 Each jurisdiction has its own rules and qualifications surrounding emergency involuntary treatment.

 Emergency involuntary treatment requires your loved one to undergo a mental health and addiction screening conducted by doctors and a police officer.
-Many times, your loved one must be diagnosed with a substance use disorder and be deemed likely to hurt themselves or another.
-For example, if your loved one is abusing drugs that cause feelings of aggression and violence such as cocaine, methamphetamine, or PCP, an emergency court order may be the right thing to do if you think your loved one may hurt someone.
+Many times, your loved one must be diagnosed with a substance use disorder and be deemed likely to hurt themselves or others.
+For example, if your loved one is abusing drugs that cause feelings of aggression and violence, such as cocaine, methamphetamine, or PCP, an emergency court order may be the right thing to do if you think your loved one may hurt someone.

 Hold an Intervention

-Staging an intervention can help you convince your loved one to receive treatment, but can also be difficult to facilitate if your loved one is still refusing to get help.
-If you need help holding an intervention, hire an intervention specialist who can guide you through setting it up, and who can teach you how to convince your loved one to go to rehab if they’re not cooperating.
+Staging an intervention can help you convince your loved one to receive treatment, but it can also be difficult to facilitate if your loved one is still refusing to get help.
+If you need help holding an intervention, hire an intervention specialist who can guide you through setting it up and who can teach you how to convince your loved one to go to rehab if they’re not cooperating.
 Then, form an intervention group comprised of close friends and family invested in your loved one’s recovery from addiction.
 Consider inviting a doctor to the intervention, who can assure your loved one that today’s drug detox treatments and therapies are safe and can lend to a more comfortable recovery.

 Give Ultimatums

-If your desire to seek court ordered rehab for an addicted loved one stems from being used and abused by that person, it may be time for you to start issuing ultimatums.
-Stop being an enabler, and quit putting up with your loved one’s behaviors and consequences surrounding their addiction.
+If your desire to seek court ordered rehab for an addicted loved one stems from being used or abused by that person, it may be time for you to start issuing ultimatums.
+Stop being an enabler, and quit putting up with your loved one’s behaviors and the consequences surrounding their addiction.
 You may be an enabler if you continue giving your loved one money to pay for drugs and alcohol, or if you continue letting them use drugs and alcohol in your home.

-Finding Treatment for Your Loved One
+Finding Addiction Treatment for Your Loved One

 Drug and alcohol use disorders can be fully treated using drug detox, therapy, and aftercare.
 Detox will help your loved one overcome physical dependence on drugs and alcohol, and guide them safely through withdrawal so they face a lowered risk for health complications and relapse.
 A medical detox in an inpatient environment is one of the safest detox methods, since this allows your loved one to withdraw from drugs and alcohol while being monitored 24/7 by medical staff who minimize complications.